THE LIFE OF SERVICE

 Becoming a lover of yourself is also very important for your health.
 Otherwise you will take things too seriously, “burn out”, and become ill.

 Lovers at heart take time out for relaxation every day.
-You must also take time for recreation and play.
-Play with your co-workers, with your charges or those you are helping, play with everyone and everything a little bit, to keep things from getting too intense.
+You must also take time for some recreation and play.
+This is to keep things from getting too intense.

 Intensity is good when needed, and is part of the warrior spirit.
 However, there must also be relaxation, laughter, play and just loving the moment.
 Do not take anything too seriously.